 Often, we get mixed messages about what is best to feed our dogs.
 We know that nutrition is a critical component of canine health and are eager to support our canine companions’ nutritional needs.
 Our well-intentioned desire to promote optimal canine health can understandably be subject to fluctuations.
 We often anthropomorphize our pups, and the modification of dog diets based on trends in human nutrition follows.

-Our preference for pet foods with ingredients that resemble our own is understood by pet food industry marketers and advertisements, as the natural pet food segment grew from 2.0 billion in 2008 to 3.9 billion in 2012, just as contemporary trends in human diets moved to include more fruits and vegetables.
+Our preference for pet foods with ingredients that resemble our own is understood by pet food industry marketers and advertisements.
+The natural pet food segment grew from 2.0 billion in 2008 to 3.9 billion in 2012, just as contemporary trends in human diets moved to include more fruits and vegetables.

 What Are Grains?